-- An algorithm is, broadly speaking, a step-by-step procedure for solving a problem or accomplishing some end. - When it is meant for the (electronic) computer, each step in an algorithm should be realizable by well-defined, limited primitive operations that the computer understands. - You actually have learned several algorithms during your school years.
-Can you name one? - Algorithm design is an important and usually the hardest part of programming (which consists in finding/devising a solution and translating it into a computer program). - Better algorithms (designed once, used forever) save more time and money.
+- An algorithm is, broadly speaking, a step-by-step procedure for solving a problem or accomplishing some end. - When it is meant for the computer, each step in an algorithm should be realizable by well-defined, limited primitive operations that the computer understands. - Algorithm design is an important and usually the hardest part of programming (which consists in finding/devising a solution and translating it into a computer program). - Better algorithms (designed once, used forever) save more time and money.